Teeth Cleaning & Dental Checkups

 - Digital X-rays—We take digital x-rays as diagnostic material for your comprehensive oral exam.
 If you have had x-rays taken within the last 12 months, please have them sent to our office.
 If you are unable to have x-rays taken, please inform the hygienist as you give your medical history.

 - Oral Screening and Teeth Exams—After we perform an oral cancer/lesion screening for symptoms of cancer and other illnesses, such as heart disease, cancer, and diabetes, we examine your teeth for decay.

-- Gum Evaluation and Teeth Cleanings—Sandy or Sydney will evaluate your gums, measuring periodontal pockets with a probe, and clean your teeth by identifying and removing areas of tartar, plaque, and calculus.
+- Gum Evaluation and Teeth Cleanings—Sandy, Shari, or Sydney will evaluate your gums, measuring periodontal pockets with a probe, and clean your teeth by identifying and removing areas of tartar, plaque, and calculus.

 - Oral Hygiene Habits—We end your visit by reviewing and reinforcing proper oral hygiene.

 Proper Oral Hygiene: How to Prevent Tooth Decay

 There are several simple and affordable ways in which you can fight tooth decay—a common chronic health condition.